 The second day started with the Deputy Director General of State Museums, Miguel González Suela who presented the Museos + Sociales plan, which was created by the Ministry of Education, Culture and Sports of Spain.
 It aims to improve the accessibility of museums and to respond to the needs of citizens, especially those groups that have difficulties to visit museums or that are at risk of social exclusion.
 The purpose is also to make the museum an element of integration and mutual knowledge.
 A place to share reflections and experiences and respond to social, economic and cultural changes.

-This input was followed by an active group work exercise lead by Lorenza Staziano of AEGPC, two representatives of La Rueca Asociaciòn and one representative of Plena Inclusión Madrid.
+This input was followed by an active group work exercise lead by Lorenza Stanziano from AEGPC, two representatives from La Rueca Asociaciòn and one representative from Plena Inclusión Madrid.
 Plena Inclusión Madrid addresses people with cognitive disabilities and designs measures to make their museum visit as pleasant as possible.
 One initiative is for example the writing of easy-to-read texts and the subsequent examination if people with cognitive disabilities are able to understand these texts.
 La Rueca Asociaciòn works with immigrants of all ages and different cultural backgrounds.
 They foster many neighborhood projects like urban gardening to shape a community.
 As a preparation for the group work the delegates got an introduction to the Design Thinking Method to tackle problems in a strategic way.
 After the theoretical input the delegates had to make up a fictional person belonging to a vulnerable group, in order to better understand how to address their audience.
 In two groups, they drafted empathy maps to emphasise with their target group and understand what their needs are.
 Afterwards the participants shared their empathy map with the other group and discussed their results.
 The discussion continued during the lunch which was followed by a visit to the Andy Warhol exhibition in Caixa Forum.

 The last item on the agenda was a visit to the Museo del Prado.
 There the delegates got a tour by the museum educator who explained how to make some of the masterpieces accessible for children and teenagers.